schafeld/react-crud-exercise/README.md

 # react-crud-exercise

-A sample CRUP app in React
+A sample CRUD app in React

-### Developer Notes
+## Developer Notes

 This project is [_not_ set up with create-react-app](https://react.dev/blog/2025/02/14/sunsetting-create-react-app).

-### Set up React with Vite, Typescript, and Tailwind CSS
+## Set up React with Vite, Typescript, and Tailwind CSS

-1. Install Vite and React from scratch
+### 1. Install Vite and React from scratch

 See [official docs](https://react.dev/learn/build-a-react-app-from-scratch#vite)